-Desperate Palestinians break into Gaza UN warehouses for food
+Desperate Palestinians break into Gaza UN warehouses as toll tops 8,000

 Internet, phone services return to Gaza after communications blackout

-UN Secretary-General Antonio Guterres on Sunday repeated appeals to end the bloodshed and agree on a ceasefire that would end the “nightmare”.
+UN Secretary-General Antonio Guterres on Sunday repeated appeals to end the bloodshed and agree on a ceasefire to end the “nightmare”.

 “The situation in Gaza is growing more desperate by the hour.
 I regret that instead of a critically needed humanitarian pause, supported by the international community, Israel has intensified its military operations,” Guterres said.